ivarref/rewriting-history/README.md

 ### Cleaning up

-It's obviously not good if sensitive data remains in the rewriting job data.
+It's obviously not good if sensitive data remains in the rewrite job data.
 Here is how to excise old rewrite-jobs that are older than 90 days:

 ```clojure